BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Rather than waste time and energy worrying, use that time and energy to constructively deal with whatever is causing the worry. – Celestine Chua
+ Keep your face to the sunshine and you cannot see the shadows. – Helen Keller